Qantas Points Club now comes with a range of additional perks

 Status Credit earn on other routes can be found on the Qantas Points Club website here.

 To earn Status Credits on Classic Reward flights, you must be a member of Points Club or Points Club Plus at the time of flying.
 Status credit earn will only apply to Qantas-marketed classic flight rewards bookings.
 This means that reward flight bookings with Oneworld partner airlines and Emirates are excluded.

 How to check if you've qualified for Qantas Points Club

-Qantas Frequent Flyer members can view their Points Club status right now.
-It’s available on both the Qantas website and via the app.
-On the website, you’ll find your Points Club status (if applicable) in the top right corner, directly below your Qantas Frequent Flyer membership status.
+Qantas Frequent Flyer members can view their Points Club status on the Qantas website.
+Current status is available on both the desktop website and via the app.
+On the website, you’ll find your Points Club status (if applicable) in the top right corner, directly below your Qantas Frequent Flyer membership status:

 How long is Qantas Points Club membership valid for?

-Qantas Points Club membership benefits start from the moment you unlock Points Club, until the end of your next Membership Year.
-As an example, if your Membership Year begins on 1 January 2020 and ends 31 December 2020, and you unlock Points Club or Points Club Plus in June 2020, you can enjoy your membership benefits until 31 December 2021.
+Qantas Points Club membership benefits start from the moment you unlock Points Club.
+The benefits run until the end of your next membership year.
+As an example, if your membership year begins on 1 January 2020 and ends 31 December 2020 and you unlock Points Club or Points Club Plus in June 2020, you can enjoy your membership benefits until 31 December 2021.

 More information about the Qantas Points Club can be found on the Qantas website here.